 Recipe variations:

-- While blackened mahi-mahi is delicious on its own, if you are like me and switch things up occasionally, try topping the fillets with a cajun cream sauce or lemon butter sauce.
+- While blackened mahi mahi is delicious, if you are like me and switch things up occasionally, try topping the fillets with a cajun cream sauce or lemon butter sauce.

-- It is also delicious when topped with the cool fresh taste of mango salsa, peach salsa, pineapple salsa, avocado salsa, or cucumber salsa.
+- It is also delicious when topped with the cool, fresh taste of mango salsa, peach salsa, pineapple salsa, avocado salsa, cucumber salsa, and other fruit salsa.

-- Blackened mahi-mahi can also be served in tacos, wraps, and sandwiches such as po’ boys.
-In addition, it can be added to pasta, substituted for shrimp in shrimp and grits, and makes an excellent and healthy topping for caesar salad.
+- In addition, it can be added to pasta, substituted for shrimp in shrimp and grits, and makes an excellent and healthy topping for Caesar salad.

-Leftovers can be stored covered in the refrigerator for up to three days.
+Leftovers can be stored covered in the refrigerator for 3-4 days.
 The fillets can be reheated in a skillet with a bit of oil or butter over medium heat for five to ten minutes.

 My favorite way to repurpose leftover fish is by using it to make tasty Fish Cakes.